ArdanaLabs/ardana-dollar/endpoint-spec.md

 it should be noted that both of these tokens run a 6 decimal place system similar to Ada/Lovelace

-There is also an Ardana Decentralized Exchange effort, which will support many other stablecoins.
+There is also an Ardana Decentralized Exchange (DEX) effort, which will support many other stablecoins.

+note: in general Ardana-Dollar is modelled on systems in MakerDAO, However, unlike MakerDAO:
+- There will be a fixed number of DANA tokens Minted for all time
+- Liquidation 'auctions' will run automatically in sync with Oracle updates with prices determined algorithmicly based on previous sales
+- the role of keepers will be reduced in scope, instead these actions will be invoked by the oracle itself.

+TODO

+- Stability fee rates
+- buffer
+- auction algorithm
+- upgrade procedure
+- oracle bot spec
+- DAI Savings deposits
+- emergency shutdown
+- reserve funds

 ## DanaStakePool Contract

 This contract is used to distribute rewards to users and, later, determine their voting power.

+the democratic actions themselves can and will be delegated to other contracts and systems such that the Ardana Dex may integreate with this contract.

 ### Deposit